zurcoin/zurcoin/doc/build-osx.md

 Running
 -------

-It's now available at `./quarkd`, provided that you are still in the `src` directory.
+It's now available at `./zurd`, provided that you are still in the `src` directory.
 We have to first create the RPC configuration file, though.

-Run `./quarkd` to get the filename where it should be put, or just try these
+Run `./zurd` to get the filename where it should be put, or just try these
 commands:

-    echo -e "rpcuser=quarkrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Bitcoin/quark.conf"
+    echo -e "rpcuser=zurrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Bitcoin/zur.conf"
-    chmod 600 "/Users/${USER}/Library/Application Support/Quarkcoin/quarkcoin.conf"
+    chmod 600 "/Users/${USER}/Library/Application Support/Zurcoin/zurcoin.conf"

 The next time you run it, it will start downloading the blockchain, but it won't output anything while it's doing this.
 This process may take several hours;
 you can monitor its process by looking at the debug.log file, like this:

-    tail -f $HOME/Library/Application\ Support/Quarkcoin/debug.log
+    tail -f $HOME/Library/Application\ Support/Zurcoin/debug.log

 Other commands:
 -------

-    ./quarkd -daemon # to start the quark daemon.
+    ./zurd -daemon # to start the zur daemon.
-    ./quark-cli --help  # for a list of command-line options.
+    ./zur-cli --help  # for a list of command-line options.
-    ./quark-cli help    # When the daemon is running, to get a list of RPC commands
+    ./zur-cli help    # When the daemon is running, to get a list of RPC commands